BeardedTinker/Home-Assistant_Config/README.md

 Heart of my smart home is Home Assistant OS running in Virtual Machine on [Synology DSM920+](https://www.synology.com/en-us/products/DS920+) - DSM version 6.2.4.

 Plugged in Synology is Zigbee USB CC2652RB stick from [slae.sh](https://slae.sh/projects/cc2652/) with Zigbee2mqtt firmware from Koenkk (Latest available firmware).

-And yes, it does have extra RAM installed for total of 20GB RAM.
+And yes, it does have extra RAM installed for total of 20GB RAM, as well as SLZB-06 is used for OTBR support.

 From other devices that I use, here is a list: